benwattsjones/OS-Build/README.md

 $ make install-gcc
 $ make install-target-libgcc
 ```

 --without-headers removes reliance on any C library being present for the target.

 Using the Cross-Compiler:
 -------------------------
 The cross compiler can now be accessed using:
-`$ $HOME/Builds/os-cross-compiler/bin/i686-elf-gcc`
+`$ $PREFIX/bin/i686-elf-gcc`
 -gcc can also be replaced with -as and -ld to access the assembler and linker.

 Alternatively, the binaries could be added to PATH.

-This is covered by the Makefile.
+All of this is covered by the Makefile.